Hello256World/shop-api/README.md

-this Shop API in Golang
+this is Shop API in Golang

 using gin framwork and GORM orm